-KALW is a pioneer educational station licensed to the San Francisco Unified School District broadcasting since September 1, 1941 – the oldest non-commercial FM signal west of the Mississippi.
+KALW 91.7 FM is a pioneering educational and community broadcast service licensed to the San Francisco Unified School District.
+On-air since September 1st, 1941, it is the first FM station west of the Mississippi. — a full thirty years older than NPR.

 1941: SF’s First FM